doncato/freemind-api/README.md

 - `/act/delete_past` To delete nodes which are expired
 - `/act/delete_past/TIMESTAMP` To delete nodes which are expired after TIMESTAMP
 - `/xml/get_next_due` To get the next due node
-- `/xml/get_next_priority` To get the next node with the highest priority.
 - `/json/fetch` To fetch the whole XML document but returned as JSON.
 - `/json/sort_by/due` To get the nodes as json sorted by due
 - `/json/sort_by/priority` To get the nodes as json sorted by priority